 Almost every parent-to-be has sworn never to let their child have any screen time and as such, toddler screen addiction is something they cannot fathom.
 Many parents assume that such a situation would never occur in their household simply because they will not allow it to.

 However, in reality, things don’t always go as planned.
 It’s almost impossible to entirely keep your children away from gadgets and screen time.
-Firstly, even if you are incredibly disciplined and never ever switch on the television or use your mobile phones in their presence, some friend or relative is eventually going to let your kids explore their gadgets.
+Even if you are incredibly disciplined in the house and restrict the use of television and mobile phones in the presence of the baby, there will be some friend or relative who will eventually let them explore their gadgets.
 Trust me when I say this happens!

 In other situations, when parents aren’t the primary caregivers, it’s also problematic.
 You make your expectations and instructions clear to your helper or the grandparents, but they don’t necessarily follow your rules.